Geothermal Features

 Fumaroles, Geysers, Hot Springs, Mud Pots

 Yellowstone National Park, renowned for its stunning natural beauty, is home to an impressive collection of geothermal features.
 This includes more than 10,000 hydrothermal sites, among which are over 500 geysers.
 Yellowstone boasts the highest concentration of geysers in the world, including the iconic Old Faithful.
 Additionally, the park is dotted with hot springs, mudpots, and fumaroles, each contributing to the unique and diverse ecosystem.
 The vibrant colors seen in many of the hot springs are due to thermophilic bacteria, which thrive in the boiling temperatures.
 These geothermal wonders are powered by the Yellowstone Caldera, the largest supervolcano on the continent, which lies just beneath the park’s surface, fueling its remarkable thermal activity.
+In 2024, there was a geothermal explosion at one of the hot springs in Biscuit Basin.
+We provided several photos of the geothermal area taken August of 2024, post explosion.

 Portrait Style Images